 Source

 I was pretty satisfied with my result.
 I tried to catch the rider in front of me.
-He had about 2 km lead when I started the route.
-In the end, the gap was about 200 m.
+When I started the route, he had about a 2 km lead.
+In the end, the gap was only about 200 m.

 ROUVY adjusts trainer resistance relatively smoothly.
-I recommend downshifting a few meters before the gradient starts to rise, so you can maintain your preferred cadence.
+To maintain your preferred cadence, I recommend downshifting a few meters before the gradient rises.

-ROUVY didn’t use a very sophisticated gamification system until the end of 2021.
+By the end of 2021, they didn’t use a very sophisticated gamification system.
 However, they launched a new ROUVY Career at the beginning of 2022.
+It’s clearly inspired by Zwift, and ROUVY’s developers are working on further updates.

 ROUVY’s route library is enormous.
 It includes thousands of routes from all parts of the world.
 In addition, you can ride routes of official events like La Vuelta, IRONMAN, Tour de Suisse, and many more.